Code-Platoon-Curriculum/curriculum/11-DS-Algorithms/09-binary-trees/README.md

 ## ELO's (Enabling Learning Objectives)

+- Define what a binary tree is and explain its structural properties
 - Understand different types of binary trees and their properties
 - Implement a simple binary tree in Python
+- Code basic traversal algorithms (pre-order, in-order, post-order, level-order)
 - Understand the fundamentals of binary search trees (BSTs)
 - Implement search algorithms for binary search trees
 - Understand the time complexity of binary tree operations